 9. Coding in your campaign:

 Spam filters can be triggered by sloppy code, extra tags, or code pulled in from Microsoft Word.
 We recommend using one of our templates or working with a designer to build new ones.
-You can check out some of our amazing Drag & Drop email templates.

 10. Place an unsubscribe link in your emails